alwaysdata/documentation/content/security/ssl-tls/configure-tls/index.en.md

 [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is a cryptographic protocol to secure Internet communications.

-2 presets for HTTP connections are available:
+Three presets for HTTP connections are available:

+- _Modern_: only TLS 1.3.
+Compatible with latest browsers.
 - _Intermediate_: TLS versions higher than 1.2 are activated.
 Compatible with most web browsers.
 - _Old_: all TLS versions are activated.
 Compatible with olders web browsers.